The Worst Number in Law Firm Marketing

 The number ONE is disastrous for a law firm.
 Here are three reasons why:

 First Reason: If you only have ONE major client, you are doomed.

 Imagine if you had ONE big client who delivered 80% of the revenue to your law firm.
 Life would be great, right?

 Only ONE person calling on the phone each week/day/hour.
-Only ONE set of problems to address.
-Only ONE personality to adjust to handling.
+ONE set of problems to address.
+A single personality to adjust to handling.

 And if that client is big, I mean big, that could be all you would ever need.
 Right?

 I got a call a few weeks ago from an attorney in precisely that situation.
 He had a great client.
-They had been a client for 20 years.
-They made his family comfortable.
-They made him comfortable.
+They worked together for 20 years.
+The income he received from them made his family comfortable.
+It made him comfortable.
 He was so comfortable that he had not done any marketing in 18 years.

 The client was an automotive company.
 A big automotive company.